KasperTL/elevator_go/README.md

 ## Cab Orders

 Cab orders are handled differently form hall orders.
 Sicne a cab order is specific to one elevator, it does not need to be assigned by HRA.
-Instead it is stored in local elevator's order using the type '[2+ nodeID]'
+Instead it is stored in local elevator's order using the type '2+ nodeID'

 # How to run